-The Grim Reaper (also known as Death) is a personification representing the end or loss of life.
-Often seen with a black cloak and sickle, his image has brought fear to many over hundreds of years.
-Death also represents evil and the loss of one’s soul.
+The Grim Reaper is the personification of death, representing the end of one’s life.
+Often depicted with a black cloak and sickle, his image has struck fear in the hearts of millions for centuries.

 In Ancient Greece, Death was known as Thanatos, though he wasn’t thought of as an evil entity because one’s departure from our world to whatever exists out there after death is inevitable.
 Thanatos worked for Hades, the god of the underworld, and was said to don blood-covered clothing.

 In Breton folklore, there is a figure that represents Death named “the Ankou.”
 Usually, the Ankou is the spirit of the last person to die in a small community, and they escort the next to die to the afterlife.